Syed-Ammad-99/Data-Professional-Survey-Breakdown/README.md

 - What data is needed to achieve our objective?

-We need data on the top UK YouTubers in 2024 that includes their
+We need data on the Data Professional Survey Breakdown that includes their
-- channel names
-- total subscribers
-- total views
-- total videos uploaded
+- country of person submit the survey form
+- Favorite Programming Language
+- How Happy are you in your Current Position with the different aspect

 - Where is the data coming from?, [see here to find it.](https://github.com/Syed-Ammad-99/Data-Professional-Survey-Breakdown/blob/main/data%20file.xlsx)

 ## Stages

+- Cleaning
 - Design
 - Developement
 - Testing
 - Analysis
+- Insigh

 ## Design